Objective

 NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.

-Frontpage of nzbget
+Frontpage of NZBGet

 Timeline